 Due to its prime location, there are plenty of hotel options, and some of the most expensive hotels in Positano are located here.
 Many of Hollywood’s biggest celebrities stayed in this area.

-Best places to stay in Lower Positano:
+Best places to stay in Lower Positano for first-time visitors:

 Luxury ($$$): Hotel Villa Franca The 5-star hotel is located within a short free shuttle ride from the town center and Positano Spiaggia.
 Located on a hilltop, the hotel offers stunning views of the sea, and one of the top choices for honeymooners.
 There is a rooftop pool, an outdoor pool, and a spa.
-You can enjoy a drink and meal at its on-site Gallis bar, Galligrill restaurant, and the gourmet Li Galli restaurant.

 Mid-range ($$): Hotel Poseidon This 4-star hotel is located in Via Pasitea, the main street of Posinato.
 It has Mediterranean style guest rooms, a sun terrace that offers stunning sea views, and a wellness area with a Turkish bath excavated in the rocks.
 You can enjoy traditional Neapolitan cuisine at its on-site restaurant.
 Porter service is free and available day and night.